Mali's ex-junta chief Sanogo in custody over kidnapping

 He added that authorities had also questioned Sanogo over army violence linked to a counter-coup shortly after he seized power in March 2012 and suspicions of financial crimes related to money transfers from the government.

-"He needs to account for the use of sums that he received from the defense department," he said, asking not to be named.
+"He needs to account for the use of sums that he received from the defence department," he said, asking not to be named.

 It was not immediately clear if the financial probe was linked to a report released this week by Mali's auditor general which found that 49.4 billion CFA francs ($102.12 million) had been lost in 2012 to fraud and mismanagement.